george-koitechs/abyss-test/README.md

 That's why I've added _disable_ state to that button.

 Also I haven't added **List** button in the header according to video.

+I've used only [react-icons](https://react-icons.github.io/react-icons) as a third-party package